Changissnz/selfinterest/README.md

 capable life form, technically one or more sentient beings have a virtually entire control over the instantiation of the axiom.
 The corresponding artificial axiom for this axiom of natural law consists of statements on the instantiation of the axiom.
-For example, only specific causes specified by the artificial axiom can produce the effect of instantiating the axiom.
-This implies that the mechanisms by which to instantiate the axiom are regulated by one or more sentient beings, whose rule over the mechanism is the artificial axiom.
+For example, only specific cases of causes specified by the artificial axiom can produce the effect of instantiating the axiom.
+This implies that the mechanisms by which to instantiate the artificial axiom are regulated by one or more sentient beings, whose rule over the mechanism is via artificial axiom.
 Capably obeying the instruction of the artificial axiom does indeed send deterministic impressions to observers, brought into consequence not from the indiscriminate axiom, instead from the will of accepting the artificial axiom as a rule of behavior to such a degree for there to be no measurable doubt, hesitation, or failure to do the part (the effect from the occurred cause) on the treatment of the artificial axiom.
 Artificial axioms manifest themselves in many common ways for societies.
 A person's job salary is fixed within a span of values, so that there is no way for them to afford anything exceeding the possible span of monetary value, without that person having to obtain money from causes not their job.
 The capability to purchase something, such as a service, allows one to improve their material belongings or their physical state of existence, such improvements clearly measurable by applying metrics of axioms.
 The necessary sustenance of food for the physical well-being of a person, possibly denied to them through the successful implementation